ipratiklathiya/pra_Lathiya_WEB601Assignments_MyFavouriteSongs-/Pratik.md

 as part of the ContentCard components style definitions. and set as Only this content card should have a box-shadow applied to it.

+Added the ability to transmit messages into my  application the way outlined below:

+Added my new AppMessages component to the AppComponent component and also added css for that

+added new service called message service

+Using my  messages service to added a message saying "Content array loaded!" in the new service whenever the content array is retrieved

+Using my messages service to added a message saying "Content Item at id: idNumberHere" in the new service whenever a single content item at a specific id is retrieved, where i replaced idNumberHere with the id that was used.